BelgianBiodiversityPlatform/python-dwca-reader/dwca/test/sample_files/description.rst

 * dwca-utf8-eol-test.zip: For regression test of https://github.com/BelgianBiodiversityPlatform/python-dwca-reader/issues/20
 * dwca-ids: The core rows contains unordered ids, for testing "get by ID" vs "get by index"
 * dwca-invalid-lacks-metadata: Invalid archive: the metafile reference an unexisting eml.xml file.
+* dwca-simple-subfolder.zip: An archive that have all its content under a single root directory.
+This is probably an invalid archive, but this is neverthless quite common.